LeonardoHysesani/PasswordChanger/README.md

 # PasswordChanger
-This is just a very simple password changing algorithm using a text file to store the password.
+This is just a very simple password changing algorithm with no GUI.